chesteryang/chesteryang.github.io/_posts/2018-09-20-deploy-graphql-yoga-to-heroku.markdown

 ```json
       "heroku-postbuild": "npm run build"
 ```
 "heroku-postbuild" provides a chance to run script after npm install and before pruning dev dependencies.
-We utilize this chance to do compile and package the application into dist folder.
+We utilize this chance to compile and package the application into dist folder.
 Heroku will look into "Profile" file to start the application:
 ```
 web: node dist/index.js
 ```